 The narcissist handbook says that the narcissist will show up at some time with a big gift (usually money or a big ticket item) and try to buy goodwill.
 Meaning, if I show up with the camper and return it or because I don’t want it, the Flying Monkey’s will leverage that as an “Ah HA!
 See he’s trying to maintain control and show what a great guy he is!
 It’s a trap!”

 If I keep the camper to use or sell it then I’m being a selfish narcissistic prick only thinking of myself.
-And C – and the vara – will continue to say, “See, S only thinks of himself!
-He bought that for C for her birthday and then he took it!”
+And C – and the vara – will continue to say, “See, S only thinks of himself!”

 C and her Flying Monkeys already think I’m a narcissist so it doesn’t matter what I do with the trailer.
 Everything I do will be twisted by confirmation bias and cognitive dissonance.
 Pain-driven self-serving thinking processes I know entirely too much about.